-As of December 31, 2018, the total production capacity of our thermal power stations across our Zouping, Zhanhua District, Beihai New District, Weiqiao, Binzhou, Yangxin and Huimin production bases was 12,415 MW.
+As of June 30, 2019, the total production capacity of our thermal power stations across our Zouping, Zhanhua District, Beihai New District, Weiqiao, Binzhou, Yangxin and Huimin production bases was 12,415 MW.
 In addition, we also have a cross Yellow River power grid network that has a 110KV cross Yellow River transmission line with a length of total 2x67.5 kilometers and a 220KV Zouping central substation, which was constructed in October 2010 and was the first such line constructed by a private company in China.
-Electricity we produced in-house accounted for 73.8% and 78.3% of the total electricity we used in the two years ended December 31, 2017 and 2018, respectively.
+Electricity we produced in-house accounted for 73.8%, 78.3%, 73.8% and 83.2% of the total electricity we used in the two years ended December 31, 2017, 2018 and the six months ended June 30, 2018 and 2019, respectively.
 This percentage of self-sufficiency increased in 2018 as we gave priority to the electricity produced by our captive power plants after shutting off certain production capacity in the second half of 2017 in response to the supply side reform of the aluminum industry.
 In 2018, our thermal power stations achieved a high capacity utilization rate with annualized average utilization hours of approximately 5,882 hours.
 In addition, since January 1, 2010, we have sold steam generated by our thermal power stations to one of our suppliers.
 The high capacity utilization rate of our thermal power stations and sales of steam generated by these thermal power stations to our main external supplier of alumina have further reduced our electricity generation costs.